FeLiNa22/Hidden-In-Plain-Sight/README.md

 and you will find a file 'full_shakespeare.txt' has appeared.

+To enhance the security of the encoded image we also added the optional password to encrypt the data, before it is even encoded into the image.
+This prevents anyone who manages to steal the image from actually decoding the senssitive data.

+This  password  can  be  optionally  specified  using  the  flag '-p' <password>,  and  this  password  is  converted  into  the starting key for the encryption process using a hashing algorithm.

 For a more detailed description of the encryption process, design implementations and testing, see the 'Extension' section of the 'Report.pdf' file.

 ## Use Cases